 Key Features of SurveyMonkey

-- Build with AI (Genius) that drafts full surveys from a prompt
+- Build with AI (Genius) that generates full surveys from a plain-text prompt

-- AI text and sentiment analysis with theme grouping
+- AI text and sentiment analysis with basic theme grouping

 - Real-time dashboards, filters, and exportable reports

-- Branching and skip logic for targeted collection
+- Branching and skip logic for targeted feedback collection

-- API and native integrations with Salesforce, HubSpot, Slack
+- Native integrations with Salesforce, HubSpot, and Slack

 SurveyMonkey Pros